EU set to allow seizure of Russian assets – official

 The European Union will adopt a directive as early as October that allows Russian assets on the bloc's territory to be seized if attempts are made to bypass sanctions.
 EU authorities have agreed to support it, EU Justice Commissioner Didier Reynders said on Tuesday.

-Speaking to reporters prior to the informal meeting of Justice and Home Affairs Ministers, Reynders revealed that the European Parliament has already greenlit the measure, and there was “a consensus in the [European] Council” regarding the matter.
+Speaking to reporters prior to the informal meeting of Justice and Home Affairs Ministers, Reynders revealed that the European Parliament had already greenlit the measure, and there was “a consensus in the [European] Council” regarding the matter.

 “After the summer break, we will have an approval in the Council,” he said, adding that he would come up with a directive in October.